The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 Where to eat in Zadar

 Croatian food is delicious, and you’ll find many lovely places to try some of it during your stay in Zadar.
 Fresh grilled fish, buzara, and pašticada are some dishes to have while in the region of Dalmatia.
 During my latest trip to Zadar, I visited a fantastic vegan restaurant, The Botanist, which I loved.
-It’s located on the seafront and serves fantastic food.
-So, if you’d like to have vegan food during your holiday in Zadar, be sure to visit it.
+It’s located on the seafront and serves incredible food.
+So, if you’d like to have vegan food during your holidays in Zadar, be sure to visit it.

 What to buy as a souvenir in Zadar